-During the year ended 31 December 2020, the Nomination Committee held one meeting to assess the structure, size, composition and diversity of the Board, the independence of independent non-executive Directors and make recommendations to the Board on relevant matters relating to the appointment or re-appointment of Directors.
+During the year ended 31 December 2021, the Nomination Committee held one meeting to assess the structure, size, composition and diversity of the Board and the independence of independent non-executive Directors, review the Board diversity policy, and make recommendations to the Board on relevant matters relating to the appointment or re-appointment of Directors.
 The Board has also achieved the measurable objectives set out in the Board diversity policy.
+During the period from the Listing Date up to the date of this Annual Report, the independent non-executive Directors have served the Company for more than five years.
+During the Relevant Period, the Nomination Committee assessed the independence of independent non-executive Directors by reference to their independence confirmation and concluded that no independence issues were noted.